JoaoGuimaraes22/2020-Todo/README.md

 - Optional: create the following npm scripts for faster development, on the root package.json, like so: `{server: "cd server && nodemon server.js", client: "cd client && npm start", dev: "concurrently \"npm run server\" "\npm run client\" "}`;
 - Now, on server.js, import `express` and assign it to a constant like `const express = require("express");`;
 - Use `const app = express();`;
+- For this, we want to handle our responses and requests as JSON, but we could use express with other things other than JSON;
 - Make a middleware section, like `// Middleware`, on server.js;
 - On `// Middleware`, use the body parser middleware to parse requests comming through express to json, like so `app.use(express.json());`;
 - Make an express section, like `// Express`, on server.js.